 Supporting employee dreams and seeing them become a reality might feel like a soft metric.
 Beyond building a more positive, empathetic culture, you might be asking what does Dream Managing do for the bottom line?
 Does it help make a positive impact on the other metrics I care about, like retention and hiring?

 The answer is, yes.
 At Blueboard, we’ve seen incredibly positive engagement results from the experiences we bring to life for employees.
-95%of rewarded employees agreed that Blueboard is a great tool for retaining top talent, and similarly, 95% agreed that Blueboard experiential rewards build amore positive company culture.
+95% of rewarded employees agreed that Blueboard is a great tool for retaining top talent, and similarly, 95% agreed that Blueboard experiential rewards build amore positive company culture.
+Blueboard's ability to be an influential work incentive is just one of the ways why Blueboard is a successful employee recognition vendor.

 Beyond retention and culture, marketing your company’s offering to support employee dreams is an amazing message for prospective candidates.
 Not many companies are even asking about their employees long-term dreams, let alone creating programs to make them a reality.
 A Dream Manager program is a key differentiator that could ultimately bring you more qualified, inspired and motivated candidates.